-Third-party only car insurances are often times the cheapest car insurance in Singapore because they have the least coverage for car owners.
+Third-party only car insurances are often times the cheapest types of car insurance in Singapore because they have the least coverage for car owners.
 Third-party only, as the name suggests, only covers damage caused to the third party or individuals or property involved in a car insurance policy holder’s accident.

 Car insurance policies covering fire and theft, on the other hand, provide additional coverage for such incidents, while the comprehensive, as the name states, has comprehensive coverage for various types of incidents outside theft and accidents.

 1. Allianz – Comprehensive plan best car insurance for basic needs